FloatbotAI/floatbot-iOS-SDK/README.md

 1) Add following key to your Info.plist file with appropriate message for  iOS 10 Compatibility:

 • NSPhotoLibraryUsageDescription : Specify the reason for your app to get read-only access to the user’s photo library (To upload files from device)

+• NSLocationWhenInUseUsageDescription : Specify the reason for your app to get user’s location

 • NSPhotoLibraryAddUsageDescription : Specify the reason for your app to get write-only access to the user’s photo library (To download the image to device)